 “You can’t do it, can you?
 It’s been hours.
 You’re such are a shitty writer.
 Absolutely pathetic, and you can trust me on that — I watch a lot of people scrunch up their oily-nosed mugs trying to fill this page up.”

 I wanted my work to be “brilliant”.

 Ugh, that word.
 It’s a close cousin to “perfect”, but contains an element of Striving for Being a Genius.
 It’d ring loudly in my head, and I couldn’t write.
 My spirit dimmed further and further, which others could identify as an admixture of severe anxiety and depression.

 “S/he’s so brilliant.”

-If my writing wasn’t brilliant, nearing a work of genius (both of which I wrongly associated with “publishable”), what was the point?
-Dark times, but not without lessons worth their weight in gold.
-I really must stress them, and they bear repeating:
+If my writing wasn’t “brilliant”, nearing a work of genius (both of which I wrongly associated with “publishable”), what was the point?

-You’re made of stardust, a beautiful thing, so of course you can then make beautiful things.
-Just make a start.
-And…go!
-Today.✨
+You’re made of stardust, a beautiful thing, so of course you can create beautiful things.✨